[System Development] What the Beyond Development Department values [Tomotsuku]

 I don't participate in the money game

-Unless there is a special reason, we generally do not sell our technology at a discount.
+Unless there's a special reason, we generally don't undersell our technology.

-Of course, we do not charge excessive profits or take referral fees without actually developing the product.
+Of course, we don't add exorbitant profits or take referral fees without actually doing any development work.

 If you're only looking for a price, feel free to look elsewhere